abythell/dd/README.md

 Modifying and Debugging
 -----------------------
-You can edit this project using any development tool of your choice, however the app was build using Netbeans and will open in Netbeans as an HTML5 project.
+You can edit this project using any development tool of your choice, however the app was built using Netbeans and will open in Netbeans as an HTML5 project.

 `gulp` will combine and minify all javascript sources in the `app` directory and output to `./dist/dd.min.js`.
-You will need to run `gulp` anytime to change a javascript file to add the changes to `dd.min.js`.
+You will need to run `gulp` anytime you change a javascript file to update `dd.min.js`.

 To run gulp automatically whenever a javascript file changes, run `gulp watch`.
 Then, anytime a javascript file is saved, gulp will automatically output a new